Jaundice is yellowish discoloration of

 blood but it is not water soluble.

-Hence, it doesn't enter the kidney)
+Hence, it doesn't enter the urine)

 (III) Urine urobilinogen- increased.